The Ring (magazine): Cover art

 Some of the boxers featured on the magazine covers have included Tommy Ryan, Salvador Sánchez, Jack Dempsey, Pancho Villa, Max Schmeling, Joe Louis, Sugar Ray Robinson, Jake LaMotta, Rocky Marciano, Willie Pep, Ingemar Johansson, Muhammad Ali, Alexis Argüello, Wilfred Benítez, Wilfredo Gómez, Roberto Durán, Larry Holmes, Marvin Hagler, Sugar Ray Leonard, Bud Taylor, Mike Tyson, Evander Holyfield, Floyd Mayweather Jr., Thomas Hearns, Naoya Inoue, Roy Jones Jr., Bernard Hopkins, Julio César Chávez, Félix Trinidad, Manny Pacquiao, Oscar De La Hoya, Mauro Mina and Ricardo Mayorga.
 In 1978, boxer Cathy "Cat" Davis became the first woman ever to be on a cover of The Ring, and she held the distinction of being the only woman featured on the cover of the magazine until January 2016, when Ronda Rousey joined her and also became the first mixed martial arts fighter featured on its cover.
 The Ring has used cover artwork created by famed artists such as LeRoy Neiman and Richard T. Slone.

 Boxing events

 On March 5, 2025, TKO Group Holdings (TKO) announced a partnership with Turki Alalshikh and Saudi entertainment conglomerate Sela to launch a new boxing promotion in 2026.
 Shortly after this announcement, rumors about disagreements between TKO's Dana White and Alalshikh about the promotion for a fight between Canelo Álvarez and Terence Crawford started circulating on social media.
 These disagreements allegedly prompted Alalshikh to venture into boxing promotion himself under "The Ring" banner.
 The first event advertised under The Ring banner in partnership with SNK took place on April 26, 2025, with Eubank Jr vs. Benn – Fatal Fury at the Tottenham Hotspur Stadium in London.

-On May 2, 2025, the second event in The Rings boxing series titled Ryan Garcia vs. Rolando Romero – Fatal Fury in Times Square, took place.
-The event was co-promoted by Golden Boy Promotions, Matchroom Boxing, and Top Rank, and was again held in collaboration with SNK to promote the upcoming video game Fatal Fury: City of the Wolves.

-Ring III: Berlanga vs. Sheeraz was the third event in The Rings boxing series, and the first event to actively use "The Ring" branding for their event name.
-The event took place on July 12, 2025.

-On June 23, 2025, it was announced that the new boxing promotion partnership between Turki Alalshikh/The Ring, TKO, and Sela will be under the Zuffa Boxing name.
-The inaugural Zuffa Boxing event will be Canelo Álvarez vs. Terence Crawford – Once In A Lifetime on September 13, 2025, at Allegiant Stadium.
-As part of the buildup to Álvarez vs. Crawford, The Ring will hold The Ring Presents: The Underdog on September 11 at Fontainebleau Las Vegas.
-The card will feature a WBO world flyweight title bout between Anthony Olascuaga and Juan Carlos Camacho.